...

 It’s a hard question, but I will do my best to answer:

-In general, your contact should feel casual, neutral and brief if that’s someone you barely know.
+In general, your contact should feel casual, neutral, and brief if that’s someone you barely know.
 Remember that by touching someone you invade their personal space for a moment, and if they don’t like it or trust you enough yet – your touch would feel alien and unpleasant for them.
-So you can apply a brief touch to a neutral part of the body like the hand, elbow or shoulder to “test the waters” and watch how they react.
+So you can apply a brief touch to a neutral part of the body like the hand, elbow, or shoulder to “test the waters” and watch how they react.

-Other than that, the let cultural code to guide you – if it’s a culture where little to no touch with strangers is the norm – a light touch is more than enough.
+Other than that, let cultural code guide you – if it’s a culture where little to no touch with strangers is the norm – a light touch is more than enough.
 If it’s a “warmer” culture, feel free to imitate the locals in their customs.

 Where not to touch?

-The more precise question would be: “where not to touch if not sure?
+The more precise question would be: “Where not to touch if not sure?”

-The more central parts of the body, especially around the genital area, are guarded with most vigilance and therefore are ‘off limits’ to strangers.
+The more central parts of the body, especially around the genital area, are guarded with the most vigilance and therefore are ‘off limits’ to strangers.
 If the intimacy grows these parts will obviously be more “access free”.

 This goes the same for grasping the neck and “hugging” it, seriously, what says “I own you” more plainly than that?